 By completing the General Business Administration associate degree with a concentration in Medical Practice Management, graduates will be eligible take the Certified Coding Associate (CCA) and the Certified Patient Account Representative (C-PAR) examinations.
 Vol State's degree requirements also include a work experience component in a medical practice setting where students can gain practical experience.

-Additional information may be obtained by contacting Volunteer State's academic business division at (615) 230 - 3303.
+Additional information may be obtained by contacting Volunteer State's Business and Technology division at (615) 230 - 3303.

 This concentration aims is to prepare individuals for on-site careers supporting medical-related business operations for doctors, dentists, or other licensed medical professionals.
 Managing insurance records, patient billing, appointment scheduling, and patient relations are all part of the job.
 Graduates qualify for several professional certifications in coding and reimbursement.
 Students interested in this concentration must schedule an advisement session.
 Specific program courses are scheduled on a rotating basis.